komorebi8/rest/README.md

 # rest
-A Go framework like Spring Data Rest
+A tiny Go framework like Spring Data Rest